OfficeDev/teams-toolkit/templates/ts/sso-tab-with-obo-flow/api/README.md

 To check that your manifest file is valid:

-- From Visual Studio Code: open the command palette and select: `Teams: Validate manifest file`.
+- From Visual Studio Code: open the command palette and select: `Teams: Validate Application`.
 - From Teams Toolkit CLI: run command `teamsapp validate` in your project directory.

 ## Package

-- From Visual Studio Code: open the command palette and select `Teams: Zip Teams metadata package`.
+- From Visual Studio Code: open the command palette and select `Teams: Zip Teams App Package`.
 - Alternatively, from the command line run `teamsapp package` in the project directory.

 ## Publish to Teams

 Once deployed, you may want to distribute your application to your organization's internal app store in Teams.
 Your app will be submitted for admin approval.

-- From Visual Studio Code: open the command palette and select: `Teams: Publish to Teams`.
+- From Visual Studio Code: open the command palette and select: `Teams: Publish`.
 - From Teams Toolkit CLI: run command `teamsapp publish` in your project directory.